SAP/openapi-specification/sap-schemas/v3.0/README.md

 - Type: `String`
 - Used at: [Schema Object](https://spec.openapis.org/oas/v3.0.3#schema)
-- Description: Name of an ODM entity as a general concept, not a concrete version thereof. <br/> The annotated OData entity is one of many representations of the ODM entity.
-Annotating the OData entity with this term helps consumers find APIs that process or expose the same entity.
+- Description: Name of an ODM entity as a general concept, not a concrete version thereof. <br/> The annotated schema is one of many representations of the ODM entity.
+Annotating the schema with this term helps consumers find APIs that process or expose the same entity.

 Constraints: